edgedb/edgedb-net/docs/config.rst

 There are two different types of configuration that can be made: clientside config, and session state.
-Clientside configuration is strictly related on how EdgeDB.Net operates; while session state is configuration for a particular connection with EdgeDB.
+Clientside configuration is strictly related on how Gel.Net operates; while session state is configuration for a particular connection with Gel.

 Configuring the client
 ======================